 According to Georgia’s elder abuse laws, all nursing home staff members must to file a report with the Department of Human Resources if they suspect elder abuse.
 However, the reality is that the responsibility often falls on family members to make these reports on behalf of their loved one.
-If you have questions about elder abuse laws or how to file a report concerning elder abuse in nursing homes in Macon GA, our lawyers can help.
+If you have questions about elder abuse laws or how to file a report concerning elder abuse in nursing homes in Georgia, our lawyers can help.

 Find an Elder Abuse Lawyer in Georgia

 If you suspect your loved one is suffering abuse or neglect in nursing homes, we can review your case for free.
 We assist people throughout the state, representing families and people in nursing homes from Atlanta, Columbus and Augusta to Albany, Savannah and other Georgia cities in and around Macon.
 Call us locally at 888-WE FIGHT, or fill out our online contact form.

 If your loved one lives in a nursing home in Georgia but you are not a resident, call (478) 238-6600 or fill out our contact form on this website.